elcruzo/screen-recorder-python/README.md

 # Python Screen Recorder

-This repository contains the code for the a LiveStream Chat Project featuring Real-Time Video Communication.
+This repository contains a simple script that allows you to record your computer screen and save it as a video file.

 ## Table of Contents